-Giving the Gift of Yoga to children is not just for those already teaching yoga.
+Giving the gift of yoga to children is not just for those already teaching yoga.
 Parents of young children can also avail of this opportunity.
-There are many children waiting to benefit from your knowledge and understanding of the positive effects yoga can have : and a potential career change.
+There are many children waiting to benefit from your knowledge and understanding of the positive effects yoga can have.
+It can also provide you with the opportunity of a potential career change.

 This pose provides deep pressure to the body which has a calming effect.
 Stretching the spine in this way helps to tonify the entire central nervous system, resulting in improved development and learning.